RandomInternetPreson/Lucid_Autonomy/README.md

 #### Autonomous LLM utilization:

 Your favorite LLM can ask questions of two different vision models.
-Mini-CPM and Chartgemma (https://huggingface.co/ahmed-masry/chartgemma), it does this by using one of two trigger phrases:
+Mini-CPM and Chartgemma, it does this by using one of two trigger phrases:

 ```
 Data_File_Location:
 or
-Image_File_Location
+Image_File_Location:
 ```

 [Read the system prompt here for more information](https://github.com/RandomInternetPreson/Lucid_Autonomy/blob/main/SystemPrompt_CharacterCards/AI_Research_Assistant_v1.txt)